exercism/terraform/terraform/tooling_invoker/README.md

 Tooling Invokers need the following security_groups:
 - tooling-invoker-ec2
-- efs-tooling-jobs-access
+- efs-submissions-access

-- The EFS should be mounted at /mnt/jobs.
+- The EFS should be mounted at /mnt/submissions.
 - It should be readonly